Some claim that Respironics brand ventilators are defective and can lead to patient injury or death.

 According to Sec.
 16.012 of the Texas Civil Practice and Remedies Code, a plaintiff must initiate a product liability claim against the product manufacturer/seller within 15 years after the defendant sold the product.

-If you would like to learn more about your legal rights and options, we invite you to contact Wyatt Law Firm, Ltd. today to speak with one of our San Antonio product defect attorneys.
+If you would like to learn more about your legal rights and options, we invite you to contact Wyatt Law Firm, PLLC. today to speak with one of our San Antonio product defect attorneys.